Frequently Asked Questions

 What’s the deal with the chalice?

 Most UU services and meetings begin with the lighting of a chalice as a grounding ritual.
-The flame within a cup or bowl is the symbol of Unitarian Universalism, and it’s reminiscent of both ancient temple lamps as well as ritual blessing cups, and was first used by Unitarians working to help refugees during WWII.
+The flame within a cup or bowl is the symbol of Unitarian Universalism, and it’s reminiscent of both ancient temple lamps and ritual blessing cups.
+The symbol was first used by Unitarians working to help refugees during WWII, as a way to recognize kindred spirits.
 Today we have many different interpretations of the flaming chalice, such as the light of reason, the warmth of community, and the flame of hope.

 Do UU’s believe anything they want?

-We also affirm the importance of the responsible search for truth and meaning.
-This means that our diverse beliefs are most powerful when they move us towards empathy, compassion, and ultimately must move us to build a more just and loving world for everyone.
+Our beliefs are most powerful when they move us towards empathy, compassion, and working for a more just and loving world for everyone.

 What do UU’s mean when they talk about covenant?

 Covenant is a term with biblical roots that originally described the process of people making, breaking, and renewing their promises to each other and to the divine.
-When UUs use it today, it is our reminder that we need each other; that we’re imperfect; that the world is always asking us to grow and change; and that the process of practicing right relationship is more important than the pursuit of perfection, purity, or proper beliefs.
+When UUs use it today, it is our reminder that we need each other; that we’re imperfect; that the world is always asking us to grow and change and come back to our better selves; and that the process of practicing right relationship is an important part of living in an interdependent world.

 Is there music?